JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 ### Disambiguating Targets

 It is possible to have more than one target for a single platform in a multiplatform library.
-For example, these targets provide the same API and differ in the libraries they use at runtime, such as testing frameworks or logging solutions.
+For example, these targets may provide the same API and differ in the libraries they use at runtime, such as testing frameworks or logging solutions.

 However, dependencies on such a library may be ambiguous and thus may thus fail to resolve under certain conditions: